-Veneers are used to switch between ARM and Thumb code or to
+Veneers allow switching between ARM and Thumb code or allow

-perform a longer program jump than can be specified in a single
+a longer program jump than can be specified in a single instruction.

-instruction.
-You can place veneers at a specific location by including
+You can place veneers at a specific location by including the linker-generated

 If it is safe to do so, the linker places veneer input sections

 into the region identified by the

 selector.
 It might not be possible for a veneer input section to